Apply to DTS

 - Summer session - April 1

-- A completed "Validation of Church Relationship" form from the applicant's church.
-The form should confirm the applicant's membership or regular participation in good standing.
+- Church reference.
+In your application you will be asked to provide the name and email address of a church official who can confirm your membership or regular participation in good standing.
 (Note: This is in addition to the reference from a pastor.)

-- Official transcripts from all colleges and universities attended.
-We need an official transcript from every school where you earned 12 credit hours or more.
+- Official transcripts from all colleges and universities where you earned 12 credit hours or more.
 Final approval for admission is contingent on receiving an official transcript verifying conferral of the qualifying degree.
 An official transcript is one issued by the college, sealed in an envelope, signed across the envelope and sealed by the school's registrar.
-(This does not apply to D.Min. applicants.)
+(This does not apply to DMin applicants.)

 - Assessment test scores.
-Certain applicants are required to submit results of assessment tests to supplement their undergraduate academic record.
-Assessment test scores are required as evidence of academic aptitude when: (1) the preseminary academic record is weak (a GPA of less than 2.5 on a 4.0 scale), or (2) the applicant does not hold a baccalaureate degree from an accredited institution.
-Scores on either of two assessments can be used for this purpose: the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT).
-(This does not apply to D.Min. applicants.)
+Scores from either the GRE or MAT are required as evidence of academic aptitude when: (1) the pre-seminary academic record is weak (a cumulative GPA of less than 2.5 on a 4.0 scale), or (2) the applicant does not hold a baccalaureate degree from an accredited institution.
+(This does not apply to DMin applicants.)

 A Word on Assessments

 The GRE General Test is administered across the United States and Canada.
-You can learn more at www.gre.org.
 The institutional code for reporting scores to the Seminary is R6156.